parashardhapola/scarf/README.rst

 High memory consumption: If you are using a version of Scarf less than 0.7.0 and have dask version >2021.03.1 then you might face high memory consumption issues.
 The solution is to install dask==2021.03.1.
 The latest version of Scarf automatically solves this issue.

+Scarf was recently renamed to `scarf` from `scarf-toolkit` on PyPi.
+So if you previously installed using `pip install scarf-toolkit` then you need to first uninstall using `pip uninstall scarf-toolkit`.
+Thereafter you can install the recent version of Scarf using `pip install -U scarf`